However, not everyone has a sizeable pension fund to draw on and will need to look to other ways of raising cash to boost income in retirement.

 The average retiree is sitting on housing equity of around £200,000.
 The amount of cash being freed up using these plans is soaring.
 The total value of equity release lending reached almost £1.4 billion in 2014, according to the figures from the Equity Release Council.
 This is the largest annual figure since records began in 1992, exceeding the previous high at £1.21 billion in 2007, by 14%.

 The cash is released tax-free and can be taken as a lump sum or as a series of smaller withdrawals as and when required.
 There are no restrictions on what you do with the money, so you could use it for home improvements, to clear debts or even for that holiday of a lifetime.

 However, equity release is not right for everyone, as there are certain costs to bear and it will impact on the amount you can pass on as an inheritance.
-For those considering equity release it is worthwhile to get specialist advice to see how suitable it is in your circumstances.
+For those considering equity release, it is worthwhile getting specialist advice to see how suitable it is in your circumstances.
 An alternative option is to think about downsizing.